 UEFAPS runs a number of activities led by specialised sports and physical education teachers.
-The teaching team offers many different activities from beginner to advanced level.
-You can consult the full list of activities, timetables, and practical information on the UFFAPS website
+The teaching team offers more than 60 different activities from beginner to advanced level.
+You can consult the full list of activities, timetables, and practical information on the UEFAPS website and Intranet.
+The activities take place in nearly 20 sports facilities in Paris and its suburbs, easily accessible by public transport.